awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-1.md

 “TikTok?” they asked.

 He shrugged.
 “Everywhere,” he said.
-Accent thickening the vowels into something smoother, almost spherical in the mouth.
+His accent thickened the vowels into something smoother, almost spherical in the mouth.
 “People just watch.
 All day.
 I put it on so I don’t go crazy.”

 Nova handed over cash.
 Behind the man, a small TV mounted near the ceiling played a news channel with the sound off.
 Headlines scrolled in an endless ticker, rectangular segments of panic and reassurance alternating in programmable sequence.